Plant Portrait: Fiddle Leaf Fig

 Fiddle Leaf Figs really aren’t a trend, they’ve actually been favorited indoor houseplants for years.
 Many of the garden discussion boards I follow have people of all ages asking questions and flaunting their giant Fiddles.
 I’m not going to dress it up – what makes them the center of discussion is they are TRICKY.
 Somewhat temperamental and oddly fast growing, Fiddle Leaf Figs, known as Ficus Lyrata, need the right conditions to be happy.
 Unlike Rubber Trees or Monsteras that are a bit more hardy, Fiddles need the right care to flourish.
 Don’t be intimidated, keep reading.

 Let me introduce, Filbert, my Fiddle Leaf Fig.

-It was somewhat difficult finding one at first, but strangly the Home Depot always seems to have several in the greenhouse.
-I purchased him in 2015 at 4′ and in three years he is now well over 7′ tall.
+It was somewhat difficult finding one at first, but strangely the Home Depot always seems to have several in their greenhouse.
+I purchased him in 2015 at 4′ and in three years he is now well over 7′.
 Only one trunk, yes, but he’s a happy clam and I just keep adding stakes as he grows higher.
 I’ll have to prune him eventually, but that’s another blog post.

 My weekly Fiddle tasks include checking the moisture as they never like to completely dry out.
 In very dry winter weather and very hot summer air they drink like crazy.
 Next, like his large leafed siblings, Fiddles need their leaves cleaned.
 Dust and Godknowswhat falls onto leaves and prevents them absorbing sunlight.
 Basically it stifles growth and that’s horrible.
 Use a soft cloth with a drop of organic dish soap and just clean the top of the leaf.
 Lastly, I rotate Filbert so he does not droop to one side.
 Unfortunately for the first year I did not do that – scroll back up to picture 1 for result.